-Section 12.4. - Fiscal process.
+Section 14.4. - Fiscal process.

 The fiscal year of the Town shall begin on the first (1st) day of July and end on the thirtieth (30th) day of June.
-The accounts for the Town shall be maintained in accordance with the principles promulgated by the National Committee on Governmental Accounting.
+The accounts for the Town shall be maintained in accordance with Generally Accepted Accounting Principles (GAAP) as promulgated by the Governmental Accounting Standards Board (GASB).
 The Board of Finance shall review the budget monthly.
 It shall work closely with the Finance Department to assure that expenditures will be controlled and that the Town budget is not in an illegal deficit position at the end of the fiscal year.
 If a deficit does exist, the Board of Finance must make provisions to fund the shortage in the next fiscal year's budget.

 (a)